Your Guide to BizTalk Message Context Properties whitepaper

 • Property Fields.

-In this whitepaper, you will learn the key differences between Distinguished and Property Fields but most importantly you will have access to a complete list of known property schema and properties used internally by the BizTalk Server out-of-the-box components.
+In this whitepaper, you will learn the key differences between Distinguished and Property Fields, but most importantly, you will have access to a complete list of known property schemas and properties used internally by the BizTalk Server out-of-the-box components.

 What’s in store for you?